mazipan/talks/README.md

 In the last few years, I have some presentations stage, mostly in tecnical area.
 I talk about *Javascript*, *HTML*, *CSS*, Web Development, Front End Engineering, etc. I also talk about some of my open source project, You can check my open source work [here](https://github.com/mazipan/project-catalog).

-Check some of the highlights or scroll further to see the complete list.

 ## List of all Irfan Maulana's talks :

 + **March 31, 2018** - [Seminar Modern Web - Lets Move to Modern Web with PWA](https://www.instagram.com/p/BgSk34Hgw2V/) at Unisbank - Semarang - (*Modern Web - An Introduction* - [slide here](https://speakerdeck.com/mazipan/modern-web-an-introduction))